phoenixframework/phoenix/C_routing.md

 end
 ```

 In general, the scoping rules for pipelines behave as you might expect.
 In this example, all routes will pipe through the `:browser` pipeline, because the `/` scope encloses all the routes.
-Only the `reviews` resources routes will pipe through the `:review_checks` pipeline, however, because we declare `pipe_through :review_checks` within the `/reviews` scope, where the `reviews` resources routes are.
+Only the `reviews` resources routes will pipe through the `:review_checks` pipeline, because we declare `pipe_through :review_checks` within the `/reviews` scope, where the `reviews` resources routes are located.

 ##### Creating New Pipelines

 Phoenix allows us to create our own custom pipelines anywhere in the router.
-It couldn't be simpler.
-We just call the `pipeline/2` macro with an atom for the name of our new pipeline and a block with all the plugs we want in it.
+To do so, we call the `pipeline/2` macro with these arguments: an atom for the name of our new pipeline and a block with all the plugs we want in it.

 ```elixir
 defmodule HelloPhoenix.Router do